Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Sagittarius Internal Dynamics

-Rotation is most obvious in the $x-z$ plane (counter clockwise), with some rotation signal also visible on the $x-y$ plane (counter clockwise).
-The stripe showing unusual high $\pmdec$ is clearly visible in the $x-y$ plane as arrows pointing to the North-East direction (opposite from their neighbors).
-Least obvious rotation is seen in the $z-y$ plane, with most of the stars located in at positive values of $y$ moving towards positive values of $z$ (right) and stars with negative $y$ moving towards negative values of $z$ (left).
-The apparent expansion observed in this plane is a projection effect: stars at positive $z$ are moving towards positive $z$ while stars at negative $z$ are moving towards negative $z$ (see $x-z$ panel).
-The angular momentum of the galaxy, projected in each plane by a blue arrow, reflect these general rotation pattern.
+Rotation is most obvious on the $x-z$ plane (counterclockwise), with some rotation signal also visible on the $x-y$ plane (counter clockwise).
+The stripe showing unusually high $\pmdec$ is clearly visible in the $x-y$ plane as arrows pointing in the northeast direction (opposite from their neighbors).
+Least obvious rotation is seen in the $z-y$ plane, with most of the stars located in at positive values of $y$ moving toward positive values of $z$ (right) and stars with negative $y$ moving toward negative values of $z$ (left).
+The apparent expansion observed in this plane is a projection effect; stars at positive $z$ are moving toward positive $z$ while stars at negative $z$ are moving towards negative $z$ (see $x-z$ panel).
+The angular momentum of the galaxy, projected in each plane by a blue arrow, reflects these general rotation patterns.

-Combined, all dimensions depict an inclined system that is closer to us on the West and North.
-Closer areas are moving in our direction, while the furthest are moving even further.
-Of course this is in the COM frame, as the whole galaxy is moving away from the Sun at $\vlos = 142.7 \pm 1.7 \kms$, much larger than the $\sim20\kms$ gradient discussed here.
+Combined, all dimensions depict an inclined system that is closer to us on the west and north.
+Closer areas are moving in our direction, while the furthest are moving even further away.
+Of course, this is in the COM frame, as the whole galaxy is moving away from the Sun at $\vlos = 142.7 \pm 1.7 \kms$, much larger than the $\sim20\kms$ gradient discussed here.

-\subsubsection{Galactocentric projections}
+\subsubsection{galactocentric Projections}

 The most important external factor affecting Sgr morphology and kinematics is the MW potential.
 Tidal forces stretch the body of the galaxy, accelerating its stars depending on their relative distance to the MW center.
-Figure~\ref{fig:Galactocentric_distro} shows Sgr projected on the Galactocentric frame, $(X, Y, Z)$, with the observer located at infinite distance above the MW plane in $(16.73, 2.44, \infty) \kpc$.
+Figure~\ref{fig:galactocentric_distro} shows Sgr projected on the galactocentric frame, $(X, Y, Z)$, with the observer located at infinite distance above the MW plane in $(16.73, 2.44, \infty) \kpc$.
 The $X-Y$ plane is almost aligned to the orbital plane of Sgr.

 The largest component of the bulk velocity for Sgr is found in the $X-Z$ plane, which is also the plane where the largest velocity gradient is observed.
-This suggest that tidal forces are greatly affecting Sgr kinematics, shearing its body and stripping its stars from outer regions.
-On the other hand, some internal rotation is apparent in the most inner parts of the body, specially in the $X-Z$ and the $Z-Y$ planes.
+This suggests that tidal forces are greatly affecting Sgr kinematics, shearing its body and stripping its stars from outer regions.
+On the other hand, some internal rotation is apparent in the innermost parts of the body, specially in the $X-Z$ and the $Z-Y$ planes.